PUT-PTM/STMRGBController/README.md

 #Overview

-STMRGBController using the accelerometer in the phone controls the LEDs
+STMRGBController using the accelerometer in the phone to control the LEDs

 #Description

+Project contain two main parts: application, and microcontroller.
+It is connected each other via BlueTooth Master (Phone) - slave (MCU).
+Application sends via BT x,y,z positions downloaded from accelerometer, then if MCU receive correct frame with data it sends to RGB LED's according to 3 axes.
+Additional feature is playing LED's by music tone received from application.

 #Tools

 Aplication: Android Studio 1.5.1, Java
+Microcontroller: Atmel Studio 7, C

 #How to run
+Just connect Your smartphone to BT module and enjoy it!

 #How to compile
+Quickly without errors

 #Future improvements
+Awesome RGB effects

 #Attributions